SWK 160: INTRODUCTION TO SOCIAL WORK (F: Day, S: Evening)

 SWK 381: PROFESSIONAL PRACTICUM I (S)

 This course provides an introduction to agency social work practice.
-The student spends two days each week providing direct service with the guidance of a practicing professional social worker.
-An opportunity to develop and demonstrate beginning practice skills is provided.
+The student completes 200 hours throughout hthe semester in a social service setting engaging in direct practice with the guidance of a professional social worker.
+The student begins to integrate theory and practice and demonstrates beginning social work skills.

 Taken concurrently with SWK 341.
-Open to social work majors or human service minors only.
+Open to social work majors only.
 Social work majors must be formally accepted into the Social Work Program in order to enroll in this course.

 SWK 440: GENERALIST SOCIAL WORK PRACTICE II (F)